MrMaksimize/activity_rec_analysis/CODEBOOK.md

     * Generate the tidy text file, called `grouped_means.txt` that meets the principles of tidy data mentioned above, and can be read with `read.table(header=TRUE)`

 ## Tidy data justification
-### Objective 4 table generated.
 This is the narrow form of Tidy Data.
 Features were gathered into a single column called `feature_name` and their measurements into `feature_value`.
 I reviewed it against Section 3 of [Hadley Wickham's Tidy Data Paper](http://vita.had.co.nz/papers/tidy-data.pdf) and the various messy datasets use cases and could not match them.

-I also chose to add a `data_type` column, which delineates where the data came from - the test or train sets.
-It made sense because that data was partioned separately, and tidy data should reflect so.

-### Objective 5 table generated.
-This is also the narrow form of tidy data.
-It effectively contains each of the 79 features that are standard deviation or mean of a measurement at every potential combination of subject and activity id.
+It effectively contains each of the features that are standard deviation or mean of a measurement at every potential combination of subject and activity id.
 It is grouped in this order:

 * `activity_id`,
 * `activity_label`,